blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 Summer/Fall 2017*

 ## Introduction
-Weather data are collected and generated at an increasing rate, so much that novel compute strategies are requred to analyse the unprecedented voluminous "Big Data".
-The weather community will continue to face "Big Data" challenges with the continued and accelerated production of massive data sets of future—high resolution numerical weather prediction, ensemble numerical weather prediction, satellite data like the new GOES-16 with higher temporal, spatial, and spectral resolution than its predecessors, radar data, internet of things, and forthcoming technology.
+Weather data are collected and generated at an increasing rate, so much that novel compute strategies are required to analyze this unprecedented voluminous "Big Data".
+The weather community will face "Big Data" challenges with the continued and accelerated production of massive data sets (i.e. ensemble and high resolution numerical weather prediction; higher temporal, spatial, and spectral satellite data like GOES-16; weather radar, internet of things, and forthcoming technology).

-Terabytes of weather data are collected and generated every day by in-situ and remotely sensed observations and gridded model simulations.
-Much of this data is used few times or not used at all because the large amount of data is expensive to archive for extended periods of time (i.e. the HRRR model is not offically archvied)and traditional analysis methods cannot process "Big Weather Data."
+Terabytes of weather data are collected and generated every day by gridded model simulations and in-situ and remotely sensed observations.
+Much of this data is used few times or not used at all because this much data is expensive to archive for extended periods of time (i.e. the HRRR model is not officially archived) and traditional analysis methods cannot process "Big Weather Data."

-Scientists in many diciplines use grid and cloud computing infrastructors to manage workflows for processing these massive datasets<sup>1</sup>.
-The [Open Science Grid](https://www.opensciencegrid.org/) (OSG) is a distributed [High Throughput Computing](https://en.wikipedia.org/wiki/High-throughput_computing) (HTC) system capable of allocating many compute resources from over 100 sites for resesearchers.<sup>5,6</sup>.
-Researchers submit jobs to a queue through Condor, a schedular that farms out the jobs to opportunistic, idle compute resources on the OSG when they become avialble.
+Scientists in many disciplines use grid and cloud computing infrastructures to manage workflows for processing these massive datasets<sup>1</sup>.
+The [Open Science Grid](https://www.opensciencegrid.org/) (OSG) is a distributed [High Throughput Computing](https://en.wikipedia.org/wiki/High-throughput_computing) (HTC) system capable of allocating many compute resources from over 100 sites for researchers<sup>5,6</sup>.
+Researchers submit jobs to a queue through Condor, a scheduler that farms out the submitted jobs to opportunistic, idle compute resources on the OSG when they become available.
 HTC computing should not be confused with High Performance Computing (HPC) systems where few jobs are highly optimized and completed in a short amount of time.
-With HTC, more that can be learned from "Big Weather Data" if this data could be archived and analysed in more itelligent way.
+With HTC, more can be learned from "Big Weather Data" if this data could be archived and analyzed in more intelligent way.

 When I was first introduced to HTC, I was told of the "Cake Analogy".
 Pretend you want to bake a world-record sized cake.
 With HPC you would build a giant oven and bake the giant cake at once.
-With HTC you would bake thousands of small cakes in normal sized oven.
-All the baked cakes would be brought to the smae place and assembled together into the world's largest cake.
-For this particular case, the HTC method of creating the largest cake is the more practical solution.
+With HTC you would bake thousands of small cakes in a normal sized oven.
+All the baked cakes would be brought to the same place and assembled together into the world's largest cake.
+For this cake example, the HTC method of creating the largest cake is the more practical solution.

 - [OSG Home Page](https://www.opensciencegrid.org/)
 - [OSG Status and Statistics](http://display.grid.iu.edu/)